code-dot-org/code-dot-org/ARCHITECTURE.md

 ### Tenet 6: Managed Services that implement an Open Source Protocol / API (vs proprietary managed services or self-hosted open source services)

 When making technical selections, prefer managed services that implement an Open Source API.
-For example, we don’t host our own MySQL instance, but we ALSO don’t use TotallyProprietaryDBService.
+For example, we don’t host our own MySQL instance, but we ALSO don’t use ProprietarySQLDB(TM).
 Instead, we use a 3rd party managed service that implements the MySQL protocol.

 <details>
   <summary>Why?</summary>

+  * Gives us the best of both worlds:
     * Self-hosting many open source servers, especially stateful services like DBs, requires ongoing infra admin work and monitoring attention.
 We have a small team.
     * Developing against an API with an Open Source implementation gives us flexibility:
       * …to implement a “local dev” for the service using the open source version
       * …to change vendors if need be (cost, availability, in-kind donations, etc)
-  * Thus the perfect service for us is one that’s both managed and comes in a fully open source variety.

 </details>